Custom optics

 RMS optics modules

-The standard OpenFlexure optics modules is the is optics_picamera_2_rms_f50d13.stl.
+The standard OpenFlexure optics module is optics_picamera_2_rms_f50d13.stl.
 This uses:

 This is by far the most well tested optics module